Metalnem/sharpfuzz/README.md

 number of unique crashes will be displayed in red on the afl-fuzz status screen.

+In practice, the real number of unique exceptions will often be much lower than the reported number, which is why it's usually best to write a small program that just goes through the crashing inputs, runs the fuzzing function on each of them, and saves only the inputs that produce unique stack traces.

 [download package]: https://www.nuget.org/api/v2/package/Jil/2.16.0
 [Sigil]: https://www.nuget.org/packages/Sigil/
 [SharpFuzz]: https://www.nuget.org/packages/SharpFuzz